kikiosvetnik/Position_DC_Motor_PID/README.md

 # Position_DC_Motor_PID
- This my code example for PID controller for DC motors with incremental encoder on shaft of motor.\n Example is written in MBED online compiler in C++, using Nucleo Board with STM32F411RE microcontroller.
+ This my code example for PID controller for DC motors with incremental encoder on shaft of motor.
+ Example is written in MBED online compiler in C++, using Nucleo Board with STM32F411RE microcontroller.
  It demonstrates how to use PID controller to rotate a DC motor in certain position.
  It uses incremental encoder as input so it can calculate position of shaft.